 FME Snapshot: Reduce Reuse Rebound

 The Product: An attachable mini-basketball hoop that encourages children to create fun lifelong recycling habits.

 The CEOs: Natalia Castellanos ’21 (Guatemala City, Guatemala) and Reed Goldstein ’21 (Minneapolis, Minnesota)

-The Inspiration: Only 23 percent of plastic was recycled in the U.S. in 2016, a statistic that made us realize recycling is not practiced as much as it should be, and awareness needs to be created.
+The Inspiration: Only 23 percent of plastic was recycled in the U.S. in 2016, a statistic that made the team realize recycling is not practiced as much as it should be, and awareness needs to be created.

 The Obstacles: It was a big deal deciding which manufacturer to go with.
-We reached out to companies around the world and had to consider quality, cost, and shipping concerns.
+The team reached out to companies around the world and had to consider quality, cost, and shipping concerns.
 In order to make a final decision, everyone on the team had to be willing to compromise.